kaorahi/lizgoban/README.md

 In addition, LizGoban reads external/config.json (and config.json in the "working directory" in the above (*1)) beforehand if they exist.

-#### <a name="sound"></a>To play stone sounds:
+#### <a name="sound"></a>To change stone sounds:

-Prepare the sound files by yourself and place them in the `external/` directory.
+Place your sound files in the `external/` directory.
 Then add the entry "sound_file" to config.json as shown below.
 In this setup, one of the three sound files will be played randomly for each move.

 ~~~~
 {